 How big will the pipe be?
 How many miles will it be?

-The pipe will range from between 48”-72” in diameter.
-The full length of the pipeline hasn’t been determined, but will likely be more than 30 miles long, traveling from Wilsonville to Hillsboro and Beaverton.
+The pipe will range from between 48”-66” in diameter.
+The full length of the pipeline is planned to be more than 30 miles long, traveling from Wilsonville to Hillsboro and Beaverton.

 What is the schedule for a preferred alignment?